DevExpress/DevExtreme.AspNet.Data/docs/client-side-without-jquery.md

-# Client Side on Angular
+# Client Side without jQuery (Angular, etc.)

 ## Installation

-For Angular, we provide an [individual npm package](https://www.npmjs.com/package/devextreme-aspnet-data-nojquery) that does not depend on jQuery.
+We provide an [individual npm package](https://www.npmjs.com/package/devextreme-aspnet-data-nojquery) to be used with client-side frameworks that do not depend on jQuery, for example, with Angular.
 Run the following command to install it:

     npm install devextreme-aspnet-data-nojquery

-As DevExtreme ASP.NET Data is supposed to be used with DevExtreme widgets, make sure that you have installed the [devextreme-angular](https://github.com/DevExpress/devextreme-angular#add-to-existing-app) package in your app.

 ## API Reference and Usage

 The API consists of a single method, `createStore`, which is described [here](docs/client-side-configuration.md#api-reference).
-The following example shows how to use this method to create a store for the **DataGrid** widget:
+The following example shows how to use this method in an Angular app to create a store for the **DataGrid** widget.
+Note that the widget requires the [devextreme-angular](https://github.com/DevExpress/devextreme-angular#add-to-existing-app) package in addition.

 **app.component.ts**